By Howard Husock

 Dublin, first settled by Irish immigrants who were later supplanted by Italian successors, was celebrated in an obscure but impressive Columbia University Graduate School of Architecture master’s thesis, “Dublin, Rye: The Study of a Suburban Immigrant Neighborhood”, written by Rye resident Frances Tietjen Wiener and available in the Rye Historical Society’s Knapp House archives.
 It takes a close look at the homes, religious institutions, and stores of the neighborhood in and around Maple Avenue and High Street — cut off from the rest of Rye by the New Haven Railroad and New England Thruway — and finds much worth appreciating.

 “The simple wood frame and stone structures are modest in size, built of inexpensive local materials; even the stone houses, using readily available stone, were a practical and economic solution to the housing needs.
 Many of the houses were built close to the street with little room between them … Some of the houses were designed to accommodate two or more families and many still do.”
-It is and was what planners call a “mixed-use” neighborhood, which including barbers, grocers, and plumbers.
+It is and was what planners call a “mixed-use” neighborhood, which including barbers, grocers, and plumbers such as the ones right here on Sarkinen Plumbing.
 Its combination of affordability and walkability is back in style — but hard to find.

 Every time a local master plan insists on large-lot zoning, setbacks from the streets and residence-only structure, it effectively prohibits a new generation of Dublins, even as Westchester taxpayers provide costly setbacks to rental units which build none of the wealth that upwardly mobile immigrants accumulated in Dublin, Limerick, and similar neighborhoods across the country.
 The three-family homes of New England, the row houses of Philadelphia, the bungalows of Chicago, and the Craftsman’s cottages of California all provided naturally-occurring affordable housing — in neighborhoods the likes of which could not be built today, with current prohibitive approaches to zoning.